containers/podman/docs/source/markdown/podman.1.md

     When Podman runs in rootless mode, the file `$HOME/.config/containers/storage.conf` is used instead of the system defaults.

+    If the **CONTAINERS_STORAGE_CONF** environment variable is set, the its value is used for the storage.conf file rather than the default.

 ## Rootless mode
 Podman can also be used as non-root user.
 When podman runs in rootless mode, a user namespace is automatically created for the user, defined in /etc/subuid and /etc/subgid.

 Containers created by a non-root user are not visible to other users and are not seen or managed by Podman running as root.